Eshan-Sharma/foundry-smart-contract-lottery-f24/README.md

    1. Chainlink VRF -> Randomness
    2. Chainlink Automation -> Time based trigger

+## Solidity Style Guide

+Contract elements should be laid out in the following order:

+- Pragma statements
+- Import statements
+- Events
+- Errors
+- Interfaces
+- Libraries
+- Contracts

+Inside each contract, library or interface, use the following order:

+- Type declarations
+- State variables
+- Events
+- Errors
+- Modifiers
+- Functions

+Order of functions

+- constructor
+- receive function (if exists)
+- fallback function (if exists)
+- external
+- public
+- internal
+- private
+- Within a grouping, place the view and pure functions last.

+The modifier order for a function should be:

+- Visibility
+- Mutability
+- Virtual
+- Override
+- Custom modifiers

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**